scripting/tmp1/docserver/readme.md

 #### Examples
 base64.decode (github.download ("scripting", "Scripting-News", "/blog/stories/2020/02/15/a142106.md").content)

-<i>Questions for all Democratic candidates, esp <a href="http://scripting.com/2020/02/14/141155.html?title=presidentBloombergReallyADemocrat">Bloomberg</a>.
+> *Questions for all Democratic candidates, esp <a href="http://scripting.com/2020/02/14/141155.html?title=presidentBloombergReallyADemocrat">Bloomberg</a>.
 Do you feel the president is above the law?
 If you are elected, will you use the new powers Trump has taken for himself?
-What will you do if Trump refuses to leave?</i>
-github.download ("scripting", "Scripting-News", "/blog/stories/2020/02/15/a142106.md").size
+What will you do if Trump refuses to leave?* github.download ("scripting", "Scripting-News", "/blog/stories/2020/02/15/a142106.md").size

-<i>319</i>
+> *319*
 ## github.getAccessToken
 #### Syntax
 github.getAccessToken ()